orbitalsupershell/sensor/README.md

 # sensor

-Tiny mod for abit of weapons
+Tiny mod for adding weapons, still in progress!
-The home system is in
-deneb > wormhole > somewhere close to terra incognita

-all rights reserved
+More weapons WILL be added soon!